Scriptbash/QRaven/qraven/help/source/tutorial.rst

 For this tutorial we will only use data coming from the Daymet services.
 To do so, we will use the Daymet component of QRaven.

 1. Download and extract the shapefile of the Dumoine river here: `https://github.com/Scriptbash/QRaven/raw/main/bv_dumoine.zip <https://github.com/Scriptbash/QRaven/raw/main/bv_dumoine.zip>`_
-2. Click on the Daymet menu.
+2. Click on the "Daymet" menu.
 3. Select an output folder where the files will be saved.
 4. In the "Input polygon" field, select the extracted shapefile from step 1.
 5. Set the start date to 2010-01-01 and the end date to 2020-12-31.